henrychris/AuctionApp/README.md

 ### Add Comprehensive End-to-End tests

-for testing websockets connections, chat, etc.
+For testing websockets connections, chat, etc. This would take a lot of time to setup.
+I did not have the time.

 ## Links